hacks-guide/Guide_Wii/docs/nintendowfc.md

 If you get error `20100` or `20110`, the game you are trying to play is not supported by this method.

 If you get error `23400`, your ISP or network is blocking the use of a custom DNS.
-To resolve this issue, Wiimmfi has a custom DNS server that can be ran on your PC - you can read about it [here](https://wiimmfi.de/patcher/dnspatch#customdns).
+To resolve this issue, Wiimmfi has a custom DNS server that can be ran on your PC - you can read about it [on the Wiimmfi website](https://wiimmfi.de/patcher/dnspatch#customdns).

 :::